 Key Takeaways

-Good management ensures the company has enough raw materials to meet production demand without causing excess inventory that could increase storage costs or damage materials.
-More than that, raw material inventory also helps companies optimize operational costs.
+Good inventory control ensures a company has enough raw materials to meet production demand without creating excess stock that drives up storage costs or risks material damage.
+When managed properly, raw material inventory also helps optimize operational costs giving companies clearer visibility into when and how much to purchase, which directly supports production efficiency and overall profitability.

 Commonly Used Techniques for Managing Raw Material Inventory

 We have discussed the definition of raw material inventory before.
-Next, we will discuss the techniques/methods that are commonly used in managing raw material inventory management efficiently.
-Below is an explanation of the various methods that are commonly used:
+Next, we will discuss the techniques/methods commonly used to manage raw material inventoryย efficiently.
+Below is an explanation of the various methods that are commonly used:ย

 Just-in-Time (JIT)